cy6erGn0m/kotlinx-html-vertx3/README.md

 # kotlinx-html-vertx3

-Adapter to work with vertx3 `WriteStream`
+Adapter for [kotlinx.html](https://github.com/Kotlin/kotlinx.html) to work with vertx3 `WriteStream`

 so you can write